-However, the thought for creating of a private foundation for printing banknotes and securities was active from the beginning.
-Even before World War I, fourteen countries had already had similar printing facilities that served the printing needs of their central banks.
+However, right from the start, the Bank considered establishing its own in-house printing works.
+Already before World War I, fourteen countries had in place similar printing facilities that served the needs of their central banks.

-It was necessary to organize a specialized technical department with the necessary technical staff and the respective equipment for printing banknotes and securities; furthermore, it would enhance security and protection from the risk of counterfeiting.
+It was necessary to organise a dedicated technical department with the appropriate technical staff and machinery for printing banknotes and securities; this would also enhance security and protection against counterfeiting.

-The existence of such foundation would grant the Bank more independence, as well as the ability to withdraw securities from circulation, if needed, and print new ones.
-In addition, the Greek State would be able to print securely and with better economic terms its official documents.
-The production would be in Greek hands and at the same time, the export of foreign currency would be minimized.
+The existence of such a department would make the Bank more independent, as it would allow it to withdraw at any time any banknotes from circulation, if needed, and print new ones.
+In addition, the Greek State would be able to print its official documents securely and cheaply.
+Production would be in Greek hands, with foreign exchange savings being an additional benefit.

-As years went by and the Bank of Greece was established as the official issuing foundation of the country, the issue resurfaced.
-Within a few years from its establishment, the Bank of Greece was the actual supervisor of the management of legal persons governed by public law, with many of its employees participating to their board of directors.
-At the end of 1938, the Bank managed the accounts of several legal persons governed by public law.
+Over time, as the Bank of Greece consolidated its position as the bank of issue of the country, the idea was revived.
+Within a few years from its establishment, the Bank of Greece became the effective supervisor of the management of legal persons in public law, with Bank employees sitting on their boards.
+By the end of 1938, the Bank managed the accounts of several legal persons in public law.

-It was the same year when it was decided to found the Bank's printing works and to acquire a large piece of land 214,500 square meters in Holargos - Attica, with the prospect of erecting the building of the printing works.
+It was in the same year that it was decided to establish the Bank's printing works and to acquire a large plot of 214,500 square metres in Holargos, Attica, with a view to erecting the printing works building.

-This way, the State would be able to print in its own plant every security and title, paying only for the labor and material cost, with no profit or commission for the Bank.
+This would allow the State to print any security and document in its own plant, only paying for labour and materials, with no profit or commission for the Bank.

-The Supreme Administration of Economic Defense granted the relevant permit for the establishment and operation of the National Mint (IETA).
-Right after the purchase, the engineers of the Bank’s Technical Department K. Papadakis and A. Delendas, traveled to Berlin, to Geneva and to Belgrade in order to study the printing works in these cities.
-The printing work in Belgrade was using machinery that was purchased from “Koenig + Bauer” of Vienna, similar to the ones that had been ordered for Greece.
+The Economic Defence High Command granted the permit for the establishment and operation of the National Mint (IETA).
+Right after the purchase of the plot, the architects of the Bank’s Technical Department, K. Papadakis and A. Delendas, travelled to Berlin, Geneva and Belgrade in order to study the printing works in these cities.
+Actually, the Belgrade facility used machinery purchased from “Koenig + Bauer” (Vienna), similar to the machinery ordered for Greece.

 The designs and the construction of the building

-The designs that the architects of the Technical Department K. Papadakis and A. Delendas produced, were then processed by professor Brown, Director of the respective Foundation of the Austrian National Bank.
+The designs produced by K. Papadakis and A. Delendas, architects of the Bank’s Technical Department, were further elaborated by professor Brown, Director of the Austrian National Bank printing works.

-At the north side of the building, on the first floor, a large room with a dome was intended to house the machines for copper and multi-color printing.
+At the north side of the building, on the first floor, a large vaulted room was designed to house the intaglio and polychrome printing machines.

-In general, it was a plain industrial building that followed the architectural style of the era.
-Great attention was paid to the easy movement of large cargo in the interior.
-In all varieties, the spaces were illuminated through a series of glazings.
+In general, it was a plain industrial building that followed the architectural style of the time.
+Great care was taken to ensure the easy movement of bulky loads in the interior.
+In all spaces, ample daylight would come in through glass panels.

-“In the building of the Printing Works of the Bank of Greece in Aghia Paraskevi that is being erected, an air-raid shelter will be constructed in the basement of the main section.
-The shelter will be divided internally in four almost equal-sized connecting chambers, that will accommodate all employers and staff of the Print Works, almost 300 persons.”
+“In the building of the Printing Works of the Bank of Greece to be erected in Aghia Paraskevi, an air-raid shelter will be constructed in the basement of the main section… The shelter will be divided into four almost equally-sized connecting chambers, capable of accommodating all the staff of the Printing Works, envisaged to reach 300 persons.”

-While the building was still under construction, the Bank hired and retrained specialized personnel.
-The first Director, G. Trakakis, visited Austria and Germany in order to study the operations of the respective foundations in these countries.
-The building was completed in the beginning of 1941 and the total cost reached 110.000.000 drachma, while the printing equipment 38.000.000 drachma.
+While the building was still under construction, the Bank hired and trained specialised personnel.
+The first Director of IETA, G. Trakakis, visited Austria and Germany in order to study the operation of the peer institutions in these countries.
+The building was completed in early 1941, and the total cost came to 110,000,000 drachmas, while the printing equipment cost 38,000,000 drachmas.

-After the liberation the operation of the printing works commences
+After the liberation, the printing works starts operations

-The printing works did not operate during the war and the German occupation, since the Bank did not print anything new and the whole piece of land was commandeered by the German Admiralty of the Aegean Sea.
+The printing works did not operate during the war and the Axis occupation as the Bank suspended its printing activity, while the entire building was commandeered by the German Admiralty of the Aegean Sea.

-After the liberation it was decided that the printing works would commence operations, but it needed repairs and improvements.
-The printing facilities were not completed and the mechanical equipment needed maintenance, since it hadn’t been used for many years.
-During the occupation, the machinery was almost stolen by the conquerors, but it saw saved due to the actions of a Viennese officer that served in the occupation forces.
-Additional credits were approved for purchasing new, modern equipment since some of the machines were already obsolete even before they operated.
+After the liberation, it was decided that the printing works would commence operations, but was in need of repairs and improvements.
+The printing facilities were unfinished and the machinery needed maintenance, after several years of being unused.
+In fact, it had narrowly escaped looting during the occupation, thanks to the intervention of a Viennese officer of the occupation forces.
+Additional outlays were approved for purchasing new, modern equipment, as some of the machines had already become obsolete

-The first printing: The brown 1000 drachma banknote
+The first banknote printed: The brown 1,000-drachma banknote

-The “100-drachma of liberation”, showing the fireship captain Konstantinos Kanaris on the front side and Doxa on the back, circulated on 11 November 1944, was again printed in England.
+The 100-drachma “liberation” banknote, featuring the fireship captain Konstantinos Kanaris on the obverse and Glory on the reverse, launched on 11 November 1944, was again printed in England.

-The first banknote ever printed in the new printing works is the brown 1000 drachma banknote.
-For this reason, new special machines for offset printing were purchased, two for two-color printing and two for one-color printing, as well as special flat presses.
-These were also used to print the orange banknote of 10.000 drachma and the banknote of 5.000 drachma, with the head of our national poet Dionysios Solomos.
+The first banknote ever printed in the new printing works was the brown 1,000-drachma banknote.
+To this end, new offset presses were purchased, two for two-colour printing and two for one-colour printing, as well as special flat presses.
+This was followed by the orange 10,000-drachma banknote and the 5,000-drachma banknote featuring a portrait of national poet Dionysios Solomos.

-Both Professor Brown, Director of the Austrian Pritning Works, and his French counterpart of Banque de France, Guittard, acknowledge the perfect outcome of the printing both aesthetically and technically.
+Both professor Brown, Director of the Austrian Pritning Works, and his French counterpart of the Banque de France, Guittard, acknowledged the aesthetic and technical excellence of the result.